|

 showing what one of the dogs could do in sniffing out drugs or bombs, the

-Seeing Eye."
-Other dogs may become therapy dogs or search and rescue dogs.
+The Seeing Eye program."
+Other dogs become therapy dogs or search and rescue

 Because guide dogs are shown much kindness and gentleness, they don't get